microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-post-message.md

 ## Request body

-In the request body, supply a JSON representation of a [chatMessage](../resources/chatmessage.md) object.
+In the request body, supply a JSON representation of [chatMessage](../resources/chatmessage.md) object.

 ## Response

 If successful, this method returns a `201 Created` response code and a new [chatMessage](../resources/chatmessage.md) object in the response body.

 ## Examples

+For a more comprehensive list of examples please refer to [Create chatMessage in a channel or a chat](chatmessage-post).

 ### Request